hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step2-at.md

-While this scenario focuses on writing a Kubernetes Operator, its topic for demonstration is the old and trustworthy `at` command:
+While this scenario focuses on writing a Kubernetes Operator, its topic for demonstration is the old and trustworthy `at` command.

 > If you are already familiar with that `at` command, you can skip this step.